antimodular/ofxEbbControl/README.md

 1. Clone this repository and copy the `ofxEbbControl` folder into your OF `addons/` directory.
 2. Ensure that `ofxEbbControl.h` and `addon_config.mk` are included.
 3. Use the Project Generator to add **ofxEbbControl** to your project.

 ---

+## 🖥️ Supported OpenFrameworks Versions

+This addon supports OpenFrameworks **v0.12.0**.
+Compatibility with other versions is not guaranteed.

+---